amharrison/jactr-tutorials/org.jactr.tutorial.unit3/README.md

 that this setting of the chunk in the buffer was not the result a production’s request.
 This can be turned off using the **EnabledVisualBufferStuff** parameter in the visual module.

-The default specification is merely `:attended = new`, but this can be configured in model or java.
+The default specification is merely `:attended = new :nearest = current`, but this can be configured in model or java.

 Using buffer stuffing allows the model to detect changes to the screen.
 The alternative method